-The Actuary, in her actuarial examination as at 31 March 2019 recommended that employer contributions be increased to 2.1 times contributors' contributions from 1 April 2019.
-The recommendation in the examination was accepted and endorsed by the Board.
+The Actuary, in her actuarial examination as at 31 March 2018 recommended that employer contributions increase to one times contributor contributions as soon as practical.
+The recommendation in the examination was accepted and endorsed by the Board with the increase taking effect from 1 April 2019.